 3.2.3.
 To reward past donations and/or to develop future donation opportunities (usually combined with purposes 1 and 2 above).

 3.3.
 Level of Honorary Degree: In light of these purposes, it seems prudent to authorize the System institutions to award the level of honorary degree which they feel represents the appropriate level of distinction desired.
 In most cases, this would likely be an honorary doctorate.
-Since it does not seem appropriate for institutions which do not award the earned doctorate to confer an honorary doctorate in the name of the institution, such institutions shall be allowed to do so in the name of the State Board of Regents.
+Since it does not seem appropriate for institutions which do not award the earned doctorate to confer an honorary doctorate in the name of the institution, such institutions shall be allowed to do so in the name of the Board of Higher Education.

 3.5.
 Report Plans by May 1: For state coordination and information-sharing purposes, all institutions annually will report their plans to confer honorary degrees to the Commissioner’s Office by May 1.